 DIRECTORS' RESPONSIBILITY STATEMENT

-i. that in the preparation of the Annual Accounts for the Financial Year ended June 302015 the applicable accounting standards had been followed along with proper explanationrelating to material departures;
+i. that in the preparation of the Annual Accounts for the Financial Year ended June 30 2019 the applicable accounting standards had been followed along with proper explanation relating to material departures;

-iv. that the Directors had prepared the accounts for the Financial Year ended June 302015 on a "going concern" basis;
+iv. that the Directors had prepared the accounts for the Financial Year ended June 30 2019 on a going concern basis;

 A separate report on Corporate Governance along with the Auditors' Certificate on its compliance is provided under the Corporate Governance section of this Report.

 MANAGEMENT & PERSONNEL